'Despicable' Southsea crook with 'appalling' criminal record dodges jail for stealing charity tin and meats

 Defending Randall, Tim Sparkes said the 52-year-old crook was a carer for her critically-ill partner and that she was ‘emotionally unstable’ and prone to acting ‘anti-socially’.

-He added during the raids she had taken a ‘significant amount of prescription drugs’ – more than the recommended levels.
+He added at the time she had taken a ‘significant amount of prescription drugs’ – more than recommended.

 ‘Yes, this is a despicable offence and she has an extremely long history but she has quite significant personal mitigation and pleaded guilty at the first opportunity,’ Mr Sparkes told the court.

-Randall wept in the dock at her sentence as judge Lucie warned: ‘If you commit any further offences you will go to prison for four months.
+Randall wept in the dock as judge Lucie warned: ‘If you commit any further offences you will go to prison for four months.
 Stay out of trouble and comply with the order and you won’t go to prison.’